Improwised/kb.repairrabbit.github.io/content/roles-and-permissions/_index.md

 **In Inventory:**

-* Listing(with add, return and transfer for a perticular store also)
+* Listing(with add, return and transfer for a particular store also)
 * Add
 * Return
 * Transfer